Principality of Wales: Pre-conquest principality

-Aberffraw Princes
+Aberffraw princes

 Llywelyn ap Iorwerth 1195–1240

 By 1200 Llywelyn Fawr (the Great) ap Iorwerth ruled over all of Gwynedd, with England endorsing all of Llywelyn's holdings that year.
 England's endorsement was part of a larger strategy of reducing the influence of Powys Wenwynwyn, as King John had given William de Breos licence in 1200 to "seize as much as he could" from the native Welsh.
-However, de Breos was in disgrace by 1208, and Llywelyn seized both Powys Wenwynwyn and northern Ceredigon.
+However, de Breos was in disgrace by 1208, and Llywelyn seized both Powys Wenwynwyn and northern Ceredigion.

 In his expansion, the Prince was careful not to antagonise King John, his father-in-law.
 Llywelyn had married Joan, King John's illegitimate daughter, in 1204.
 In 1209 Prince Llywelyn joined King John on his campaign in Scotland.
 However, by 1211 King John recognised the growing influence of Prince Llywelyn as a threat to English authority in Wales.
 King John invaded Gwynedd and reached the banks of the Menai, and Llywelyn was forced to cede the Perfeddwlad, and recognize John as his heir presumptive if Llywelyn's marriage to Joan did not produce any legitimate successors.
 Succession was a complicated matter given that Welsh law recognized children born out of wedlock as equal to those in born in wedlock and sometimes accepted claims through the female line.
 By then, Llywelyn had several illegitimate children.
 Many of Llywelyn's Welsh allies had abandoned him during England's invasion of Gwynedd, preferring an overlord far away rather than one nearby.
-Welsh lords expected an unobtrusive English crown; but King John had a castle built at Aberystwyth, and his direct interference in Powys and the Perfeddwlad caused many of these Welsh lords to rethink their position.
+Welsh lords expected an unobtrusive English crown, but King John had a castle built at Aberystwyth, and his direct interference in Powys and the Perfeddwlad caused many of these Welsh lords to rethink their position.
 Llywelyn capitalised on Welsh resentment against King John, and led a church-sanctioned revolt against him.
 As King John was an enemy of the church, Pope Innocent III gave his blessing to Llywelyn's revolt.

 Early in 1212 Llywelyn had regained the Perfeddwlad and burned the castle at Aberystwyth.
 Llywelyn's revolt caused John to postpone his invasion of France, and Philip Augustus, the King of France, was so moved as to contact Llywelyn and propose that they ally against the English king, King John ordered the execution by hanging of his Welsh hostages, the sons of many of Llywelyn's supporters, Llywelyn I was the first prince to receive the fealty of other Welsh lords at the 1216 Council of Aberdyfi, thus becoming the de facto Prince of Wales and giving substance to the Aberffraw claims.